Tehnix/SmartOrders/CommunicationManager/README.md

 Note, that the `writeNfcTag` assumes you are also reading for NFC tags, since this is needed to actually detect the NFC tag.

+The data written on the NFC tag consists of a table number and a device identifier.
+Since permissions to access the MAC address of the device has been removed later on, this will for now be the name of the device.

 #### 6. Handle intents in the foreground